wesleybeckner/python_foundations/docs/S2_Data_Structures_and_Flow.md

 ### 2.0.1 A quick review of variables

 Variables are human names we give data objects in our code.
-Variables in Python should be named using appropriately descriptions of their purpose.
+Variables in Python should be named using appropriate descriptions of their purpose.
 By convention, most variable names are `lower case` and may optionally contain the underscore character ('`_`').
 So far, you've only seen examples of functions and variables in Python, but eventually you will encounter all the types of python objects in this table!

 | Type  | Naming Convention | Examples |
 |:---:|:---|:---|